MrAwesome/ruwi/README.md

 Ruwi is still heavily under construction, but feel free to tinker away.
 Wired and wireless connections are heavily tested and working well.
 It's very unlikely that the commands below will change, and for these use cases ruwi makes an excellent daily driver.

 # Manual Installation
-while still under construction, ruwi will not live in any distro repositories, and you'll need to build it for yourself using `cargo`.
+While still under construction, ruwi will not live in any distro repositories, and you'll need to build it for yourself using `cargo`.
 See https://www.rust-lang.org/tools/install if you aren't sure what `cargo` is.

     cd ~/
     git clone https://github.com/MrAwesome/ruwi.git